cimafrancad45/train-times/README.md

 # train-times
-A small little app that gets you train schedules
+A small little app that stores train data and tells you when a train will arrive based on the data the user inputs.